Multimodal learning and Open Educational Resources (OER) in Southern Africa

 In terms of research some of my own immediate research interests/running projects include:

-– Quality and cultural appropriateness of the application of multimodal learning.
+– Quality and cultural appropriateness of the application of self-directed multimodal learning – while building on existing expertise at the NWU on indigenous knowledge systems.

-– The effective use of mobile devices (such as cell phones and tablets) for multimodal learning.
+– The effective use of mobile devices (such as cell phones and tablets) for self-directed multimodal learning.

-– Data mining of learning management systems as well as interactive study guides and relevant metadata.
+– Data mining of learning management systems (such as eFundi) as well as interactive study guides and relevant metadata.

-– Multiliteracies (in terms of language, visual and computer literacies) of contact and distance students.
+– Multiliteracies (in terms of language, visual, information and computer literacies) of contact and distance students in a self-directed learning context.

-– Individualisation/differentiation/adaptive learning by means of online resources.
+– Individualisation, differentiation and adaptive learning by means of online resources.

-– The use, establishment and contribution to open educational resources by lecturers.
+– The use, establishment and contribution to open educational resources by lecturers within a self-directed learning context.

 Multimodal multiliteracies in support of self-directed learning (MM-SDL)